 Many designers like to take the third-person approach with their portfolio bio, which is a perfectly acceptable solution.
 For one, this allows you to take a step back and write about your accomplishments without feeling like you’re bragging about them.
 It also allows others to easily copy and paste your bio for use in press, if that’s what you’re after.

 “Glenn's clients have included Toyota, Google, Lexus, Ford, Huawei and Foxtel, with his work earning a reputation for its beautiful and considered aesthetic, collecting awards both locally and internationally.”

 As he works under the moniker, KOZV, third-person is a fitting solution that positions him more as an established studio than an independent designer.

 Keep in mind, there is no one “right” way to build a portfolio.
-This is we don’t offer templates with Semplice, but rather try to allow you to build whatever you want based on your own ideas.
+This is why we don’t offer templates with Semplice and Carbonmade, but rather allow you to customize your site based on your ideas.
 So while each of these bio approaches works, do what feels right for you, your voice and your work.
 The portfolios that stand out are those that don’t sound like robotic, templated resumes with tired phrases everyone uses.
 This is your website, not LinkedIn.
 So whatever you do, make your bio yours.

 Hi, I'm Tobias, a German designer living in New York.
 I'm the founder of DESK, nice to meet you!